dsrw/enu/docs/book/intro/config.md

 - `semicolon_as_colon`: Both `;` and `:` will be interpreted as `:`, allowing
   `:` to be typed without shift.
 Sometimes useful for new typists. `false` by default.

-- `world_prefix`: The base name that Enu will use when creating or loading a new level.
-Set to `tutorial` by default.

 - `listen_address`: Set this to something reasonable, like `0.0.0.0`, to be a server.
 Optionally you can add a `:` and a port number.
 Empty by default.
 Will